rskupnik/rskupnik.github.io/_drafts/hexagonal-modular-java.md

 )
 ```

+To avoid making this post unnecessarily long, from now on I'll only show code samples for *Customer*-related classes, skipping the *Pet* ones.
+The full code can be found on github.

 Since we want to use Java 9 modules for fun, there's an additional `module-info.java` file, in which we define the *domain* module and expose the *domain.customer* and *domain.pet* packages.

 ```java